Our favourites for beginners, connoisseurs and veterans alike

 You can get started with Mint here

 The hardcore crowd may turn their noses up at packages like Antergos, but when it saves those newer to Linux hours of potentially frustrating fiddling about, we’re all for it.
-Another accessible take on Arch worth checking out is Manjaro.
-It’s similar to Antergos but uses its own software repositories.

 You can get started with Tails here

 CentOS 7 is a community offshoot of the Enterprise version of Red Hat Linux, and its focus is on stability rather than constant updates.
 Like Red Hat, security and maintenance updates for CentOS are pushed out up to 10 years from the initial release of each version.

 The idea is to make CentOS super-reliable.
 For that reason, it’s a great choice for a server, if not quite so hot for someone looking for a new OS for daily use on their desktop PC or laptop.

 On the plus side, you can enjoy the pleasure of having something for nothing – packages compiled for the commercial version of Red Hat Linux are fully compatible with CentOS, so you can use them free of charge.